awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 ------

-   For more information about what you see in the output, see [View workloads](view-workloads.md)\.
+   For more information about what you see in the output, see [View Kubernetes resources](view-kubernetes-resources.md)\.

 ## Step 3: Delete your cluster and nodes<a name="gs-eksctl-clean-up"></a>